Environmental Toxicology and Chemistry

 The journal's staff is unable to provide extensive editorial assistance regarding English usage and grammar.
 Authors are asked to seek appropriate editorial assistance before submitting their manuscript for review.
 See http://www.journalexperts.com; http://www.bluepencilscience.com/; http://www.biosciencewriters.com/.
 For additional resources, see Wiley-Blackwell Author Services at http://authorservices.wiley.com/bauthor/english_language.asp

 Best Paper Award

-Annually, SETAC bestows a Best Paper Award for ET&C. The Editors who manage the ET&C manuscript peer review process nominate papers to be considered.
-Following publication of issue 12 each year, a panel comprised of two editors from each of the four focus areas and a member of the SETAC Awards Committee will select the best paper.
+Annually, SETAC bestows a Best Paper Award for ET&C. The editors who manage the ET&C manuscript peer review process nominate papers to be considered.
+Following publication of issue 12 each year, a panel comprised of 5 editors and a member of the SETAC Awards Committee will select the best paper.
 The award will be announced at all annual SETAC meetings and presented at the annual meeting of the SETAC geographic unit most appropriate for the award winner.

 Best Student Paper Award